AntoniaSavu/Kernel-Based-Molecular-ML-For-Vector-Valued-Properties/README.md

 ## Data Limitations

 Unfortunately, the original datasets  and theirs shuffles utilized for this research are not included in this repository due to their substantial size.
 However, these can be recreated by running the ``main.ipynb`` notebook again.
 More detailed instructions in the ``Thesis`` folder and the actual notebook.
-This experiment was ran on two datasets, one containing a Benzene trajectory with 768 molecues, and one a Porphyrin trajectory with in 151 molecules.
+This experiment was ran on two datasets, one containing a Benzene trajectory with 768 molecues, and one a Porphyrin trajectory with 151 molecules.

 ## Validation with Dummy Dataset